 This course emphasizes both written and oral skills used in large and small businesses.
 You will learn to prepare memos, proposals, customer correspondence and other forms of standard written business communications.
-In addition, you will learn how to prepare oral reports and lead group discussions.
+You will also learn how to prepare oral reports and lead group discussions.
+Prerequisites: Placement into READ 0200 or ESOL 0052 or completion of READ 0100 or ESOL 0042 and faculty recommendation into ESOL 0052.